 Carry a hot drink with you for any unplanned stops or for when you arrive at work.
 The small thermal flasks that fit in a bike bottle cage or side pocket or a rucksack are ideal.
 It’s not a bad idea to have an emergency snack on you too.

 Remember to enjoy it!
 There’s a beautiful freshness on cold, still mornings.
-Frosty ones can be even more beautiful.
-At the moment, I ride to work towards the sunrise and watch the sky change colour along the way.
+Frosty ones can be even more beautiful as in the winter I ride to work towards the sunrise and watch the sky change colour along the way.